newrelic/newrelic-pixie-integration/README.md

 VERBOSE=true
 ```

-The `*_LIMIT` and `*_INTERVAL_SEC` environment variables can be used to control the amount of data that is sent to New Relic.
-The `COLLECT_INTERVAL_SEC` environment variable sets the collection interval for all PxL scripts.
-The other `*_INTERVAL_SEC` environment variables are overrides for the individual scripts.
+The `*_LIMIT` environment variable can be used to control the amount of data that is sent to New Relic.
+The `COLLECT_INTERVAL_SEC` environment variable sets the collection interval for any PxL script which doesn't already have a defaultFrequency set.
 Setting the interval to `-1` will disable sending that data to New Relic.
 The smallest valid interval is 2 seconds.

 The `EXCLUDE_PODS_REGEX` and `EXCLUDE_NAMESPACES_REGEX` environment variables can be configured with [RE2 regular expressions](https://github.com/google/re2/wiki/Syntax) to not send observability data to New Relic for the matching pods and namespaces.
 When `EXCLUDE_NAMESPACES_REGEX` is provided, no data for the matching namespaces will be sent.
 When `EXCLUDE_PODS_REGEX` is provided, no data for the matching pods (independent of the namespace they are in) will be sent.